MakroBoard/MakroBoard/README.md

 ### Building and starting the application

-We recommend to open 2 instances of vscode (or one vscode and one vs imstande), one in the root directory of the project and one in the makro_board_client directory.
+We recommend to open 2 instances of vscode (or one vscode and one vs instance), one in the root directory of the project and one in the makro_board_client directory.

 - to install the flutter dependencies go to the makro_board_client folder and run `flutter pub get`
 - to install the dotnet dependencies go to the projects root folder and run `dotnet restore`